mattmakai/fullstackpython.com/content/pages/examples/flask/flask-sessions-sessioninterface.markdown

 sortorder: 500021021
 toc: False
 sidebartitle: flask.sessions SessionInterface
-meta: Python example code for the SessionInterface class from the flask.sessions module of the Flask project.
+meta: Example code for understanding how to use the SessionInterface class from the flask.sessions module of the Flask project.

 SessionInterface is a class within the flask.sessions module of the Flask project.